PierreGrognet/ChIPseq_Workshop/qPCR.md

 ### qPCR reactions to do

 * Beforehand, we need to quantify primer efficiency for each primer pair:
+    + We need to prepare a "standard" by mixing different DNA as follows:
+		- 1 volume of your diluted Input (6µL)
+		- 0.5 volume of your diluted IP1 (3µL)
+		- 0.5 volume of your diluted IP2 (3µL)
-    + Make a serial dilution (1:5) of a mixed of 1/20 DNA dilutions (Input+Sample).
-3 different dilutions are enough.
-Each dilution measured 3 times (= triplicates)
-    + *careful*: the acurracy of the serial dilution is essential.
+    + Make a serial dilution (1:5) this "standard" (2µL into 8µL H2O).
+3 different dilutions are enough. *careful*: the acurracy of the serial dilution is essential.
-    + Include **two Negative control wells** (i.e. wells in which DNA replaced by H2O)
-    + Plot measured Cq as a function of the log10(quantity).
-This allows to determine qPCR efficiency (see above) and detect the presence of potential PCR inhibitors.
+    + These 3 dilutions are referred to as "std-1", "std-2" and "std-3" in the layout for the qPCR.
+    + These PCR are used to determine primer efficiency (see below).

+------📝🔴----- *Benoit: 5/07/2022: Last year, we used a 1:5 dilution, instead of a 1:20.
+Should we upadate (c) the sentences below* ------📝-----

 * qPCR reactions:
+    + The three **standards**.
+In triplicates
     + A single **Input** diluted 1/20 (normally it's the same for each antibody but you can test them all before selecting one).
 In triplicates
     + All your **IP Samples** diluted 1/20 (or adequate dilution).
 In triplicates
+    + Include **two Negative control wells** (i.e. wells in which DNA replaced by H2O)
-    + Make a plate **reporter point** (Known DNA concentration, always the same pair of antibodies between each plate) (optional: useful to compare samples on different runs).
-Ask for details.
+    + [In same cases, we also need to PCR a **plate reporter point** (Known DNA concentration, always the same pair of antibodies between each plate) (optional: useful to compare samples on different runs).
+We won't need it here.]

+* Plot measured Cq as a function of the log10(quantity) of the 3 **standards**.
+This allows to determine qPCR efficiency (see above) and detect the presence of potential PCR inhibitors.

 * In total, for each primer pair:
 	- For the calculation of primer efficiency: 3 x 3 = 9 wells
 	- negative controls (H2O): 2 wells